nickian/reMarkableAI/README.md

 <img src="screenshots/screenshot_04.jpg" alt="Set Keyword in Subject" width="650">

-Send the text to your email address that you specified in the IMAP settings.
 You can also specify a folder on the IMAP server in `config.php`, if you have created a filter on the server to automatically organize prompt emails there.

 Next, a cron job checks for messages periodically.
 If it finds one, it will parse the email body, send a request to OpenAI, create a PDF, then upload it to your reMarkable cloud account.